PathwayCommons/guide/_workflows/pathway_enrichment/gsea.md

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_6 }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 6.
 Null distributions.</strong> Permutation methods will result in enrichment scores that lie both above and below zero resulting in a bimodal distribution.
 In practice, p-values for negative enrichment scores (green) and positive ones (red) are calculated using only the region of the null distribution less than and greater than zero, respectively.
 </div>

 ### SAFE Step 4.
 Multiple testing correction

 <div class="alert alert-warning text-justify" role="alert">
-  You may wish to review our primer on <a href="{{site.baseurl}}/primers/functional_analysis/multiple_testing/">multiple  testing</a>, in particular the section on <a href="{{site.baseurl}}/primers/functional_analysis/multiple_testing/#controllingFDR">false discovery rates</a>.
+  You may wish to review our primer on <a target="_blank" href="{{site.baseurl}}/primers/functional_analysis/multiple_testing/">multiple  testing</a>, in particular the section on <a target="_blank" href="{{site.baseurl}}/primers/functional_analysis/multiple_testing/#controllingFDR">false discovery rates</a>.
 </div>

 When we test a family of hypotheses, the chance of observing a statistic with a small p-value increases.
 When smaller than the significance level, they can be erroneously classified as discoveries or Type I errors.
 Multiple testing procedures attempt to quantify and control for these.